timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

-* Now I am currently learning Korean and can tell you it is not easy to pick up a spoken language.
+* I am learning Korean
+  - and wow, it's really tough to learn another human language.
 * I asked my friend Alex who is from Korea: "How did you learn programming?"
   - he said: "First I learnt English.
 Then I went to an Australian University.
 Now I work at Microsoft."
 * He made it sound easy, but that is a decade of dedication right there.
 * Only 5% of the world speaks English as a first language.
 * 20% if you include non-native speakers.
-* To most people who want to learn programming, we say:
+* For most people who want to learn programming, their getting started experience is
   - "Awesome!
 Programming is really useful.
 Go learn English first."
 * I knew that Elango had translated Clojure to Thamil
   - and I wondered if we could do that in Power Turtle